Erotemic/sm64-random-assets/install_on_replit.rst

-REPLit Instructions
+Replit Instructions
 -------------------

-These instructions outlines the steps to compile a SM64 ROM on REPLIT.
+These instructions outlines the steps to compile a SM64 ROM on Replit.

 Navigate to `replit.com <https://replit.com/>`_